 “I go to every Bible Study that I can,” says Ellen Lewis.
 “It helps me to forget all of my problems and just let God handle them.”

 Another resident, Novella Tatum, concurs, “I find that if I don’t go to church on Sunday, I feel like my week just doesn’t go as well.”

 With both Passover and Easter right around the corner, Ashley has made special arrangements that will not only benefit residents, but the entire community.

 “In the Jewish faith, Passover (‘or Pesach’) lasts from April 10-18,” notes Ashley.
 “So on April 10, we will have a ‘Big Clean of the Chametz,’ which is the removal of leavened food that is forbidden during Passover.
 All of that food will be collected and donated to the Dunwoody Methodist Food Pantry.”

 The Passover celebration will continue with a small Sedar Feast and readings from the Haggadah on April 11, and it will finish with “Macarun Monday” on April 17.
 Macaruns are a tasty Kosher treat that is perfectly fine to have during Passover.

 “In addition to our Easter egg hunt on April 13, residents will be able to make Easter wreaths to hang on their doors on April 14,” says Ashley.
 “And on April 16, we will have an Easter Church Service with Pastor Valerie Selby.”

 Needless to say, the special Easter celebrations, Passover observances and weekly gatherings at Dunwoody Pines are just a small sample of the religious activities available at Sunshine Retirement communities.
-Activity Directors are always open to expanding your community’s offerings any time of year to accommodate different religious customs, traditions and dietary needs.
+Life Enrichment Director are always open to expanding your community’s offerings any time of year to accommodate different religious customs, traditions and dietary needs.
 Even if they include eating chocolate rabbits.